SORMAS-Foundation/SORMAS-Project/docs/SORMAS2SORMAS.md

 For each client, a similar client scope is created.
 Each S2S instance `A` which should be able to send data to another instance `B` must be assigned the client scope of instance `B`.
 This way, instance `A` is allowed to send data to instance `B`.
-The client scope _must_ be prefixed with `s2s-` and _must_ contain the S2S id of the instance it is assigned to (e.g., `s2s-2.sormas.id.sormas_b`).
+The client scope _must_ be prefixed with `s2s-` and _must_ contain the S2S ID of the instance it is assigned to (e.g., `s2s-2.sormas.id.sormas_b`).